On this page

 I don’t have a roommate.
 Can I pick one space in a double, triple or quad?

 Unfortunately, no. In lottery students must “fill” whatever room they select.
-So, if you are hoping for a single, make sure you have a back up plan if they are all gone.
+So, if you are looking to reserve a single as your first option, make sure you have a back up plan if they are all gone.

 What are my chances of getting a single?

-Single rooms are available through general lottery (they are not eligible to be renewed).
+Single rooms are available through general lottery.
 Less than a third of the students on campus live in a single room and only about half of those are on upper-campus.
-Typically demand for singles exceeds supply particularly in the popular parts of campus.
-It is important to have realistic expectations and an alternate plan if your first choices are not available.
+Typically, demand for singles exceeds supply particularly in the popular parts of campus.
+It is important to have realistic expectations and alternate plans if your first choices are not available.
 Historically, Seniors have the best chance of a single and most juniors.
 For a sophomore, a single is unlikely.

 Do I have to log in exactly when my time says?

 No, your time tells you the first moment you can access the portal.
-Once your time passes you can access the portal as long as it is open throughout general room selection week.
-Lottery times are really only to give priority order, not to shut people out after their starting window.
+Once your time passes, you can access the portal as long as it is open throughout general room selection week.
+Lottery times are to give priority order, not to shut people out after their starting window.

-Can I live with someone in another class year, or who is a different gender?
+Can I live with someone in another class year, or who is a different gender identity?

 Yes, just make sure you are in a roommate group together!